 Puteaux: Mama Secret Garden

 During the summer season, the Mama Shelter La Défense opens its secret terrace hidden on the 2nd floor of the hotel, surrounded by the skyscrapers of La Défense.
-A very nice setting for an apéro/afterwork in the heart of this hotel chain that we love and talk about regularly on the blog and our social networks.
-On the program: some summer cocktails, notably a Spritzer Bar, and boards and dips to share (we tested the cheese board, hummus, and guacamole).
+A very nice setting for an apéritif/afterwork in the heart of this hotel chain that we love and talk about regularly on the blog and our social media.
+On the program: a few summer cocktails, notably a Spritzer Bar, and boards and dips to share (we tested the cheese board, the hummus and the guacamole).

 Tested in 2025 - Invitation